wtroddy/DataReport-Generator/README.md

 Data from the file referenced in variable #6 is loaded into the spreadsheet starting in row 10 with the input variable names bolded, a background cell color of gray added, and the cells locked to allow scrolling while keeping the variable names shown.

-The output .xlsx file will be named as a combinated of either a) variable #1 and variable #2 or b) variable #1 and variable #6 and saved in the current directory in a new folder named "output".
-If no output folder exists than the script will generate one.
+The output .xlsx file will be named as a combinated of either a) variable #1 and variable #2 or b) variable #1 and variable #6 and saved in the directory defined by variable #8.
+If no output directory is defined the default is the pwd.

 ### Default Variables
 By default, the MD5 file hash checksum for the input csv is added to cell G5 with the label in cell F5.
 Altough, only 128bits the MD5 checksum should be sufficient for the purposes of file integrity and uniqueness.
 The chances for collision should be low enough that this is sufficient.
 If the user believes that another hash algorithm is more appropriate this can be altered by changing the Get-FileHash command.